 Even the most amazing content in the world won’t bring in organic traffic if it’s not properly optimized for the keywords people actually search.
 But, on-page optimization is a massive topic that includes, titles, headings, image alt text, anchor text, search intent, schema for featured snippets, and so much more.

 The most important on-page SEO ranking signals come from your page title, H1 and subheads.
-However, on-page optimization goes way beyond your headings and metadata.
-You must also account for search intent, related entities, depth and breadth of coverage and internal links.
+However, on-page SEO techniques go way beyond your headings and metadata.
+You must also account for search intent, related entities, depth and breadth of coverage and especially internal links.
 And, while the meta description isn’t a direct ranking signal, it can still benefit click-through rates from the SERP.